 What Do New Improvements In Test Automation Industry Entail?

-Artificial Intelligence(AI) is the new technology trend that is being adopted by most industries as is by the Software Industry.
-What the test automation industry needs is a new tool that can enable all the stakeholders of a software/project to create automatable test cases with a minimum learning curve.
+Artificial Intelligence(AI) is the new technology trend that is being adopted by most industries as is by the software industry.
+What the test automation industry needs to do is to use this technology and enable all the stakeholders of a software/project to review the automated test cases with a minimum learning curve.

-Testsigma is one such tool that is set to revolutionize the test automation industry because it uses AI as its core.
-Test Cases need to be written only in simple English and once the test cases are execution ready they learn and adapt to new changes and make maintenance easier with the help of AI.
+Testsigma is one such tool that is set to revolutionize the test automation industry.
+In Testsigma, test cases need to be written only in simple English and once the test cases are execution ready they learn and adapt to new changes and make maintenance easier with the help of AI.